hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-15thJune.md

 - Enclosure for the Raspberry-Pi to protect it when deployed outdoors on agricultural fields (i.e. bad weather, physical shock...).
 - Find a way to power the Raspberry-Pi device efficiently in the field. ( Portable battery pack ?
 Solar Power ? )
 - Meeting with experts from the agriculture department
-   - What irrigation systems (i.e. pumps, actuators...) should I expect the Raspberry-Pi to interact with ?
+   - What irrigation systems (i.e. pumps, actuators...) should I expect the *Smart Irrigation Controller* to interact with ?
 Is it possible to design a universal system which is compatible with all common irrigation systems (both hardware/software) ?

+---

 ### Code Review

 We must agree on a time to conduct a code review for the Raspberry-Pi scripts and web interface, and also the Mobile application.

+---

-## Post-Meeting
+### Post-Meeting Decisions

 - Add a map to the web interface, so the user can see his field(s).
 - Add a registration process to the S.I.C. web interface